snowflakedb/native-apps-examples/CONTRIBUTING.md

 #### Default behavior

-If there are no `ci.yml` file, we just execute the `snow app run` and `snow app teardown` commands.
+If there are no `ci.sh` file, we just execute the `snow app run` and `snow app teardown` commands.
 That means that we are verify that the app were deployed and removed successfully from our Snowflake account.